How to Account for an Invoice Factoring Arrangement

 Is There Credit Risk With Invoice Factoring?

-A CPA may have concerns that there may be credit risk associated with invoice factoring and that the invoice factoring company will pull the business’ credit score, harming their credit file.
+A CPA may worry about credit risk with invoice factoring and the factoring company checking their credit score, which could harm their credit file.
 However, invoice factoring does not examine the business’ credit score for approval, and instead checks the customer’s credit score.
 This provides greater accessibility for companies who may have credit issues and keeps their credit file safe.

 Invoice factoring with Bankers Factoring also provides the benefits of bad debt protection.
 We are a non-recourse factoring company, meaning that we will take on the credit risk for you, eliminating the worry of non-payment.
 If your customer fails to pay their invoice, we protect you from this loss and absorb it ourselves.
 CPAs are able to breathe easy, knowing that if the business’ customer falls through, the business will be safe.